Skip to Main Content

 1.10 Graduate Courses At Other CUNY Institutions

-CUNY students matriculated in one institution of the University may take courses at other CUNY institutions, if the credits will be accepted towards degree requirements.
-In order to take a class on e-permit, the student must have at least a 3.0 cumulative grade point average.
-If you would like to take a graduate course at another CUNY institution, you will need the approval of the Academic Dean and then you will need to file an ePermit request in your CUNYfirst Student Center.
-Click here for the CUNY permit approval form to submit to Academic Affairs.
+To take a class on e-permit, the student must have at least a 3.0 cumulative grade point average.
+If you would like to take a course at another CUNY institution, you will need the approval of the Academic Dean and then file an ePermit request in your CUNYfirst Student Center.
+Please note that students may enroll only in graduate-level courses, and these courses do not count toward the Law GPA.

 Students who obtain an ePermit to study at another CUNY institution pay tuition and fees to their home school.